phpcoder/tasmota-custom-integration/README.md

 Tasmota comes in several [firmware variants](https://tasmota.github.io/docs/Firmware-Builds/#firmware-variants).
 The option I use is `tasmota-lite`, which has all needed components included with minimal sensor/features support.
 If any extra sensor/feature is required, it is possible to add more modules to a [custom build](https://tasmota.github.io/docs/Compile-your-build/#customize-your-build).

+### UPD June 18, 2023

+Examples in this repository are updated to the Tasmota-12.5.0.

 ## Setting up development environment

 To start with, you need to install PlatformIO to your system.
 The installation and use of your favorite code editor or IDE is [well described](https://tasmota.github.io/docs/Compile-your-build/#compiling-tools).
 Then you need to clone Tasmota development or stable (preferred) branch to your local system.
 The process of making a custom Tasmota build is [well covered](https://tasmota.github.io/docs/Compile-your-build/#customize-your-build) too.
 In short, you need to create the following configuration files: